Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 21

 We didn't get quite as far

-as Albert after all.
+as albert after all.
 We

 stopped at this village instead,

-and are now writing for further
+and are now waiting for further

 orders.
 I saw Ted today.